This is a revised version of a talk I gave to the Atheists’ Society in Melbourne, Australia, on 11 August 2015

-The person who asks this question is probably implying that the non-believer will be in dire danger of eternal damnation after they die unless they abandon their disbelief.
-It’s more of a challenge than a question because the questioner will believe that people have eternal souls that constitute the essence of their being.
+The person who asks this question is probably implying that the other person will be in dire danger of eternal damnation after they die unless they abandon their disbelief.
+It’s more of a challenge than a question.

-But a devout believer in God, Heaven and Hell might just be worried about a loved one who is an atheist.
+But also, a devout believer in God, Heaven and Hell might just be worried about a loved one who has just become an atheist.
 But I suppose it’s still a challenge.

-I will consider the consequences of disbelief, but relating only to disbelief of the Abrahamic God, and will discuss how serious this challenge really is for
+I will discuss how serious this challenge really is for:

 Believers in the existence of God.

-The details of the belief that you may be wrong about,
+The belief that you may be wrong about,

 What the questioner thinks is actually true,

 The possible alternatives for each detail of each belief,

 And who, if anyone, should be worried.

 (I will discuss the consequences relating to the Abrahamic God, but not the kinds of gods that are more concerned with karma and reincarnation, i.e., with compassionate intent, than with particular beliefs about sex, food habits and worship.)